noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Dimensions

 **Size Mode**
-Controls how the width and height of a _Group_ is specified
+Controls how the width and height of a **Group** is specified

 <div class="ndl-images">
     <img src="/nodes/visual/dims-1.png" class="ndl-image small"></img>
 </div>

-- _Explicit width and height_ - Set the width and height directly in pixels or percent.
-Percent is in relation to the parent, so 100% is the same size as the parent
+- _Explicit width and height_ - Set the width and height directly in pixels or percentage.
+Percentage is in relation to the parent, so 100% is the same size as the parent.
-- _Explicit height, Content Width_ - The group will calculate the width to fit all of its children.
-The height is explicitly set
+- _Explicit height, Content Width_ - The Group will calculate the width to fit all of its children.
+The height is explicitly set.
-- _Explicit width, Content Height_ - The group will calculate the height to fit all of its children.
-The width is explicitly set
+- _Explicit width, Content Height_ - The Group will calculate the height to fit all of its children.
+The width is explicitly set.
-- _Content Size_ - Both the width and the height is calculated to fit all of the Group's children
+- _Content Size_ - Both the width and the height is calculated to fit all of the Group's children.

 **Width**
-Specify the width of this element in pixels, percentage of parent width or the unit _vw_ which is percentage of the browser window width.
+Specify the width of this element in pixels, percentage of parent's width or the unit _vw_ which is percentage of the browser window width.

 **Height**
-Specify the height of this element in pixels, percentage of parent height or the unit _vw_ which is percentage of the browser window height.
+Specify the height of this element in pixels, percentage of parent's height or the unit _vw_ which is percentage of the browser window height.

 ### Layout

 **Layout**
-By default children are stacked and this propery specifies which direction they should be stacked.
+By default children are stacked and this property specifies which direction they should be stacked.

 - _Vertical_ - Children are stacked vertically.
 - _Horizontal_ - Children are stacked horizontally.
 - _None_ - Children are not stacked.

 **Multi Line Wrap**
-This propertpy specifies what happens with children stacked outside of the border of the group.
+This property specifies what happens with children that are stacked outside of the border of the Group.

-- _Off_ - Children are simply stacked beyond the boundries of the group, if _Clip_ is enabled they will not be visible.
+- _Off_ - Children are stacked beyond the boundaries of the Group.
+If _Clip_ is enabled they will not be visible.
 - _On_ - Children are wrapped to the next row or column (depending on layout direction).
-- _On Reverse_ - Same as wrap but opposite layout direction.
+- _On Reverse_ - Same as _On_ but opposite layout direction.

 ### Alignment